kipr/botui/Readme.markdown

 Botui is a device-independent graphical interface designed initially for the Kovan controller.

-The icons used throughout botui are from the [Font Awesome](https://fontawesome.com/icons?d=gallery) by © Fonticons, Inc.
+The icons used throughout botui are from the [Silk icon set](http://www.famfamfam.com/lab/icons/silk/) by Mark James.

 Requirements
 ============